 Below you will find information as it relates to the family's role in early intervention and rights in both early intervention and special education.

 This guide answers questions that families ask such as how someone can request an evaluation, who may qualify for these services, and the parent's role in Early Intervention (including a family's legal rights).
+To order copies of this resource in English or Spanish, visit Child Find Public Awareness Materials.

 This resource provides a paper that synthesizes the practices and ideas for explaining procedural safeguards to families.
 Assuring families are fully informed supports their role in the early intervention process.